Mental Health (MH) Program

 The participants live with 8-9 other people.
 Support, training, and assistance in activities of daily living such as shopping, cooking, money management, medication management, use of community services, and independent living skills are provided by trained staff.
 Rent includes food, furnishings, maintenance, and repairs, as well as other incidental expenses.

-For the above-noted programs, all participants are expected to complete a minimum of 20 hours a week in some form of structured setting such as continuing day treatment, vocational training, supported employment, and/or schooling.
+For the above-noted programs, all individuals are expected to complete a minimum of 20 hours a week in some form of structured setting such as continuing day treatment, vocational training, supported employment, and/or schooling.
 All medical and psychiatric services are provided on an outpatient basis by local providers.

 Each participant is involved in creating their own Individual Service Plan with the assistance of the interdisciplinary team to help them achieve their own goals and address any areas of need to aid them in increasing their level of independence.
 This plan and the participants’ progress and needs are reviewed monthly by the team and quarterly with the participants.
 The emphasis in these programs is to have the participants gain skills to aid them in functioning in their daily life and move toward more independent living.

 The Mental Health program also has Supported Housing.
 Unlike the previously discussed programs, these sites are not licensed by the Office of Mental Health.
-The participants of this program live with two others and are self-sufficient for the most party but may receive guidance/assistance to access necessary services.
+The participants of this program live with two others and are self-sufficient for the most part but may receive assistance to access necessary services.
 Services may include securing alternative permanent housing, case management, mental health rehabilitation, respite, social opportunities, medical and employment supports.
 The sites are furnished and general utilities are included in the rent.
 Rent is calculated at 30% of the participant’s income for the month.